-Researchers investigate 'the influence of the family' on back pain sufferersApril 25th, 2013 in Diseases, Conditions, Syndromes /
+Researchers investigate 'the influence of the family' on back pain sufferersApril 25, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Researchers at the University of Huddersfield have published a research paper that focuses on the social factors involved in back pain sufferers returning to work, to give a wider context to the medical factors that are often considered.